Emergency Medical Services (EMS)

 Upon successful completion of the coursework, you will be eligible to test for the National/written exam and the Oregon/practical skills exam.
 Once you successfully pass both exams, you will earn two EMT licenses, one for the state of Oregon and one as a nationally licensed EMT.

-Chemeketa offers an EMT class every term.
-The course options vary depending on the term, the class may be a night/weekend class, off-site class, day class, traditional two-term courses or a ten-week class.
+Chemeketa offers an EMT course every term.
+The course options vary depending on the term, the course may be a night/weekend class, off-site class, day class, two-term courses or a one-term course.
 Please check with EMS staff to see which class may fit your schedule.
-All EMT classes are now offered as a hybrid format and will require regular access to the online Blackboard portal.
+All EMT classes are now offered as a hybrid format and will require regular access to the online E-Learning portal.

 ADVANCED EMT (AEMT)